mjc-school/MJC-School/stage #0/module #4. Java Fundamentals/lesson #2. FOR statement/content.md

 ###Break
-There can be situations when we do not want to proceed loop execution, because of different facts, for example if the data that our program consumes is unexpected (if we are expecting to get only positive numbers, but the number we receive is zero or below), for that particular cases java offers you "break" keyword:
+There can be situations when we do not want to proceed loop execution, because of different facts, for example if the data that our program consumes is unexpected (if we are expecting to get only positive numbers, but the number we receive is zero or below), for that particular case java offers you "break" keyword:

     for (int i = 0; i < 10; i++) {
         if (i == 5) {